 Students with Disabilities:

 Students with documented disabilities should request reasonable accommodations from the Residence Hall Director before moving into the Residence Hall.
 Some accommodations such as minor renovations or blinking fire alarms for students with hearing impairments require substantial lead time.
-Reasonable accommodation requests are considered on a case by-case basis by the Residence Hall Director and the ADA Coordinator, Pamela Clough (pclough@gadsdenstate.edu; 256-549-8462).
+Reasonable accommodation requests are considered on a case by-case basis by the Residence Hall Director and the ADA Coordinator, Laura Catoe (lcatoe@gadsdenstate.edu; 256-549-8462).

 Transportation: Gadsden State owns a small fleet of accessible vans, mini buses and buses that are available to serve dorm students on weekends for dining/shopping trips.
 Students with mobility impairments may request transportation accommodations in order to access the Wallace Drive campus.
-The College provides general transportation using the DART system by purchasing multiple-trip passes and will supplement the DART system as needed for students to attend classes and on-campus functions.
-Please contact the ADA Coordinator, Pamela Clough (pclough@gadsdenstate.edu; 256-549-8462) for DART passes and to request transportation to off-hour Gadsden State Events.
+The College provides general transportation using the City of Gadsden's transportation services needed for students to attend classes and on-campus functions.
+Please contact the ADA Coordinator, Laura Catoe (lcatoe@gadsdenstate.edu; 256-549-8462) to request transportation to after-hours Gadsden State events.

 This policy governs the presence of Service Animals on Gadsden State’s campus and property.
 It applies to all individuals utilizing the assistance of a Service Animal, as well as others who may interact or come into contact with a Service Animal.
 Gadsden State is committed to compliance with federal and state disability rights laws and recognizes the importance of Service Animals to some individuals with disabilities.
 This policy sets forth general guidelines applicable to the presence of Service Animals to ensure these rights are upheld without interruption of campus functions and activities.